cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

 System requirements
 ===================

-A (preferrably Linux or other UNIX-like) system with Python 3.x and the OpenSSL library installed.
-BCCOTG tries to load OpenSSL from "openssl.so".
-If it has a different name on your system (e.g. "openssl.ddl" on windows), you may try to fix the name by editing crypto.py.
+A (preferrably Linux or other UNIX-like) system with Python 3.x and the Python secp256k1 library (e.g. `pip install secp256k1`).

 How to use
 ==========